-On March 7, 2017, Mr. Reynolds entered into an Employment Agreement with Volition Diagnostics, or the Reynolds UK Employment Agreement, which took effect on April 1, 2017 and replaced the Reynolds Executive Employment Agreement, the Reynolds Consultancy Agreement (as described below) and the Consultancy Agreement dated May 11, 2016 with PB Commodities Pte.
-Limited, or PB Commodities.
+On March 7, 2017, Mr. Reynolds entered into an Employment Agreement with Volition Diagnostics, or the Reynolds UK Employment Agreement, which took effect on April 1, 2017.
 Pursuant to the terms of the Reynolds UK Employment Agreement, Mr. Reynolds shall serve as Chief Executive Officer of Volition Diagnostics.
 Volition Diagnostics will also make available the services of Mr. Reynolds, as Chief Executive Officer, to VolitionRx and its other subsidiaries, pursuant to services agreements entered into by and between Volition Diagnostics and VolitionRx or its subsidiaries.
-The Reynolds UK Employment Agreement continues until terminated by either party providing not less than six months' notice.
-In exchange for his services, Mr. Reynolds shall receive, among other things (i) £25,113 GBP per month (increased from £24,500 on June 1, 2018) from Volition Diagnostics (subject to annual review and adjustment); and (ii) a lump sum severance payment if terminated by Volition Diagnostics without cause (as per the agreement) equal to the salary that he would have received between the date of termination and the completion of a six month notice period.
-Effective from April 1, 2017, Mr. Reynolds additionally receives a payment of £1,256 GBP per month (increased from £1,225 GBP on June 1, 2018) toward the Volition Diagnostics UK Group Personal Pension Plan (as described in detail below under the section entitled Long-Term Incentive Plans).
+The Revnolds UK Employment Agreement continues until terminated by either party providing not less than six months' notice and provides for a six month non-compete following termination.
+In exchange for his services, Mr. Reynolds shall receive, among other things (i) £25,866 GBP per month (increased from £25,113 GBP on June 1, 2019) from Volition Diagnostics (subject to annual review and adjustment); and (ii) a severance payment if terminated by Volition Diagnostics (except in limited circumstances specified in the Reynolds UK Employment Agreement that generally constitute cause, such as a repeated breach of the Agreement) equal to the salary that he would have received between the date of termination and the completion of a six month notice period less income tax and National Insurance contributions, payable in equal monthly installments during such notice period.
+With respect to any severance payment, Mr. Reynolds has an obligation to seek alternative income during the remainder of the notice period and any such income received would offset the severance payment amount.
+Effective from April 1, 2017, Mr. Reynolds additionally receives a payment of £1,293 GBP per month (increased from £1,256 GBP on June 1, 2019) toward the Volition Diagnostics UK Group Personal Pension Plan (as described in detail in the section of this Proxy Statement entitled Long-Term Incentive Plans).
 The foregoing description of the Reynolds UK Employment Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.27 to the Company's Annual Report on Form 10-K filed with the SEC on March 10, 2017.